Forge Voice vs Ruby Receptionists

 03 / Human Warmth

-Trained humans still win on pure presence
+Human receptionists still win on presence

 Forge Voice